rjdavis3/BookSalesWebApp/README.md

 * Store Total Price on Book Sale instead of calculating it each time.
 * Add ID, Customer Last Name, and ISBN filter.
 * Paginate results from database.
+* Link to Book and Customer from Book Sale Details page.